gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 </div>
 ```

 These two possibilities are illustrated in Figure 7-22.
-(The spaces between the paragraph borders and the div borders are the top and bottom margins on the paragraphs.)
+(The spaces between the paragraph borders and the `div` borders are the top and bottom margins on the paragraphs.)

 // 7-22

 Before we move on, take a closer look at the first example in Figure 7-22, the half-astall paragraph.
 It may be half as tall, but it isn’t vertically centered.
-That’s because the containing div is 6 em tall, which means the half-as-tall paragraph is 3 em tall.
+That’s because the containing `div` is 6 em tall, which means the half-as-tall paragraph is 3 em tall.
 It has top and bottom margins of 1 em, so its overall box height is 5 em.
-That means there is actually 2 em of space between the bottom of the paragraph’s visible box and the div’s bottom border, not 1 em.
+That means there is actually 2 em of space between the bottom of the paragraph’s visible box and the `div`’s bottom border, not 1 em.
 It might seem a bit odd at first glance, but it makes sense once you work through the details.

 ### 7.2.13 Auto Heights

-In the simplest case, a normal-flow block box with height: auto is rendered just high enough to enclose the line boxes of its inline content (including text).
+In the simplest case, a normal-flow block box with `height: auto` is rendered just high enough to enclose the line boxes of its inline content (including text).
 If an autoheight, normal-flow block box has only block-level children, then its default height will be the distance from the top of the topmost block-level child’s outer border edge to the bottom of the bottommost block-level child’s outer bottom border edge.
 Therefore, the margins of the child elements will “stick out” of the element that contains them.
 (This behavior is explained in the next section.)

 However, if the block-level element has either top or bottom padding, or top or bottom borders, then its height will be the distance from the top of the outer-top margin edge of its topmost child to the outer-bottom margin edge of its bottommost child: